squaremo/rabbit.js/README.md

 #### `Socket#setsockopt`

 Some socket types have options that may be set with `#setsockopt`, or given a value in a second, object-valued argument to `Context#socket`.
-Presently there's just two options.

-The first is on PUB, PUSH, REQ and REP sockets, which is message expiration, given as a number of milliseconds:
+The option `'expiration'` may be set on writable sockets, i.e., PUB, PUSH, REQ and REP. It is given as a number of milliseconds:

 ```js
 pub.setsockopt('expiration', 60 * 1000)